sike25/algebra/grouppps.md

 (c.)
 For all $$a \in H, a^{-1} \in H$$.

 **Theorem 5.2: Subgroup of a Cyclic Group**
-If G is cyclic group, all the subgroups of G are cyclic.
+If G is a cyclic group, all the subgroups of G are cyclic.

+**Homework 5, Problem 6: Subgroup of an Abelian Group**
+If G is an abelian group, all the subgroups of G are abelian.

 **Theorem 5.3: Subgroup II**
 Let G be a group and let H be a finite nonempty subset of G. Then if H is closed under multiplication in G, H is a subgroup of G.